 Credit Unions and Small Business Loans

 It is easy to see why many entrepreneurs view credit unions the same with banks because these two are alike in several ways.
-The big difference though lies in credit unions have customers as the private owners in a nonprofit status.
 Most of their loan products are similar to the ones that banks offer.
 Some requirements include:

 - Good credit score